min2ha/ukwa-site/content/target/53262/index.en.md

   "subject": "UK General Election 2017"
 }

-# Birmingham Green Party candidates in the 2017 General Election

 Birmingham Green Party has a candidate standing in every parliamentary constituency in the city.